Thousands flee as militants kill more than 100 soldiers in northeast Nigeria: aid agencies

 GENEVA (Reuters) - Armed groups have killed more than 100 soldiers and seized a huge stock of weapons in clashes in northeast Nigeria since Dec.
 26, a report by a group of aid agencies said on Friday, weeks ahead of an election in which security is a campaign issue.

+An army spokesman denied the number of soldiers killed was that high.

-Attacks had intensified over the past few weeks and forced thousands of people to flee to safer areas in Nigeria and over the border to neighboring Chad, the report said.
+Attacks by militants have intensified over the past few weeks and forced thousands of people to flee to safer areas in Nigeria and over the border to neighboring Chad, the report said.

-They have mostly been carried out by an Islamic State-allied faction of militant group Boko Haram.
+They have mostly been carried out by an Islamic State-allied faction of the Boko Haram group.

 The surge has occurred in the run-up to an election on Feb.
 16 in which President Muhammadu Buhari is seeking a second term, and his critics have seized upon security as an issue.

-Buhari, a retired general and former military ruler, came to power in 2015 promising to defeat the Boko Haram insurgency, which aims to creating an Islamic state in the northeast.
+Buhari, a retired general and former military ruler, came to power in 2015 promising to defeat the Boko Haram insurgency, which aims to create an Islamic state in the northeast.
 Islamic State in West Africa (ISWA) split from Boko Haram in 2016 and has carried out most attacks in the last few weeks.

 The report by the Global Protection Cluster in Chad, a group of aid agencies led by the United Nations High Commissioner for Refugees, said: “Raids against the Nigerian army have killed more than 100 Nigerian soldiers.
 According to the information available, the armed groups captured a huge stock of weapons.”